History of Margate: Royal School for Deaf Children

 England's first public institution for deaf children known as 'London Asylum for the Education of the Deaf and Dumb Children of the Poor' was started in London in 1792.
 The School opened its branch in Margate (August 1876) and later on, moved the entire operation from London to Margate.
 The School's Westgate College for Deaf People, for students aged 16 and over, closed on 11 December 2015.
 An inspection the previous month by the Care Quality Commission uncovered what the inspectors called "shocking examples of institutionalised failings and abuse" and the trust running the schools subsequently went into administration.

 Margate Jetty

 Margate Jetty, also known as Margate Pier, which was designed by Eugenius Birch in 1856, has suffered damage from the sea over the years.
 On 1 January 1877 it was sliced through by a storm-driven wreck that marooned 40 to 50 people.
 They were not rescued until the next day.
 The pier survived until 11–12 January 1978, when it was hit by another storm.
 The storm washed up the planks from the pier onto Margate Beach.
 The wreck of the pier remained for several years, surviving several attempts to blow it up, before final demolition.

 Margate Jetty is now categorised as a lost pier.

+Margate Marine & Pier was a ward of Margate until 1974.